Nel cor più non mi sento: Music

 The duet is written in the key of G major with a 6/8 time signature.
 The voices are accompanied by violins, viola and continuo.
-There is an 8 measure instrumental introduction followed by 20 measures of Rachelina singing the theme.
+There is an eight measure instrumental introduction followed by 20 measures of Rachelina singing the theme.
 Calloandro repeats these 20 measures with new text before Rachelina joins him for 12 more that repeat half of the theme.
-The orchestra then concludes the piece with 4 measures.
+The orchestra then concludes the piece with four measures.

 After some recitative, Calloandro leaves the stage and Pistofolo appears.
 The duet is repeated entirely as before, but this time with Pistofolo (who sings an entirely new set of words) rather than Calloandro.
-Without ornamentation, the range for each singer covers the interval of a minor seventh (from F#_{4} to E_{5} for Rachelina and F#_{3} to E_{4} for Calloandro and Pistofolo).
+Without ornamentation, the range for each singer covers the interval of a minor seventh (from F♯_{4} to E_{5} for Rachelina and F♯_{3} to E_{4} for Calloandro and Pistofolo).
 The duet would have been ornamented by singers according to the custom of the day.

 Influence

 Beethoven composed six variations in G major for piano, WoO 70, in 1795.
-Other composers that have used the theme include Paganini ("Introduction and variations in G major" for violin, Op.
+Other composers that have used the theme include Josephine Aurnhammer (6 Variations on 'Nel cor più non mi sento' for harpsichord c.a.1788), Paganini ("Introduction and variations in G major" for violin, Op.
 38, MS 44, 1827), Fernando Sor (Fantasie, Op.
 16 for guitar 1823), Friedrich Silcher (flute and piano), Mauro Giuliani (guitar and keyboard), Luigi Legnani (Op.
 16 for guitar), Giovanni Bottesini (for double bass), Nicola Antonio Manfroce, Johann Nepomuk Hummel, and Johann Baptist Wanhal.
 There is also a version by Theobald Boehm (Böhm), Nel cor più non mi sento, op.
 4 for flute & piano.